mainnet-pat/p2p-cash/README.md

   // `finished` is true if these are the last transactions in a block for (const [index, transaction] of transactions) {
     // index: is the transaction index number in the block if header exists
-    // transaction: is a bsv-minimal lib object if (header) {
+    // transaction: is a bitcoin-minimal lib object if (header) {
       console.log(
         `tx ${transaction